tasdikrahman/tasdikrahman.me/_posts/2020-10-08-the-making-of-bhola-your-cert-expiration-overseer-part-1.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">It will alert for all the domains, which have already expired/are about to expire within the buffer period which you have set &amp; send notification to your slack channel via webhook endpoint, periodically checking in the interval set by the operator, for expiration.
 (2/n) <a href="https://t.co/IdpDGxJQtr">pic.twitter.com/IdpDGxJQtr</a></p>&mdash; Tasdik Rahman (@tasdikrahman) <a href="https://twitter.com/tasdikrahman/status/1312414866133512192?ref_src=twsrc%5Etfw">October 3, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Further more, smaller improvements like 1 step dev setup, docker-compose setup and container images available for docker would make reproducing the setup for bhola easier than before, than the status in milestone 0.1.

+Not that it matters much, but [rails](https://rubyonrails.org/) has been a fun framework to work on, especially with [rspec](https://rspec.info/), practicing [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) and [TDD](https://en.wikipedia.org/wiki/Test-driven_development) has been a great experience.

 ### What's next?